 Professional Development Draws Focus Away From Perks and Salary

-A company that has a culture of sharing, learning, and mentoring will make for a more enjoyable work experience, and will advance you professionally.
+A company with a sharing, learning, and mentoring culture will make for a more enjoyable work experience and advance you professionally.
 No one should want to remain stagnant in their field.
-When it’s time to find a different job, you could be left at a disadvantage.
+If you hesitate to grow in your profession, you will be left at a disadvantage when it’s time to find a different job.

 Development Keeps You Agile

 Although money and perks matter, they are not permanent.
 The skills and knowledge you learn through your work will stick with you for a lifetime.
 The education you gain can’t be taken away from you and can’t be measured.
-The skills and knowledge you acquire will also allow you to more easily attain the money and perks you want.
+The skills and knowledge you acquire will allow you to attain the money and perks you want more easily.

-So, if you’ve found yourself in a rut, seek out new ways to learn.
+If you find yourself in a rut, seek out new ways to learn.
 Get involved in company committees, special projects, or put in extra effort toward your professional development.
-However, if you feel you’ve gained everything you can out of a certain job, perhaps it’s time to move on.
+If you feel you’ve gained everything you can out of a certain job, perhaps it’s time to move on.